mounirinfo/quarkuz/README.md

 # quarkuz
-Repository to explore basic functionnalities of quarkus
+Repository to explore basic functionalities of quarkus

 1- Generate react app --> not used
 2- Generate Backend based on quarkus